netobserv/network-observability-operator/README.md

 network-observability-plugin-7fb8c5477b-drg2z   1/1     Running   0          43m
 ```

-Results may slighlty differ depending on the installation method and the `FlowCollector` configuration.
+Results may slightly differ depending on the installation method and the `FlowCollector` configuration.
 At least you should see `flowlogs-pipeline` pods in a `Running` state.

 If you use the eBPF agent in privileged mode (`spec.ebpf.privileged=true`), check also for pods in privileged namespace: